jazracherif/udacity-data-engineer-gutenberg/README.md

 Developed originally to evaluate the reading difficulty of technical material for the Navy, the [Flesch–Kincaid readability tests](https://en.wikipedia.org/wiki/Flesch–Kincaid_readability_tests) have since been used widely on all sorts of text, including the reading levels of books.
 One of their main use in education circles is to enable teachers to find and recommend books based on their difficulty, as measured by these scores.

 In this project, I create an ETL pipeline that compute such socres on all english books in the [Gutenberg](www.gutenberg.org) archive.
 The ETL is orchestrated via Airflow and invokes AWS EMR to run the calculations in a distributed fashion.
-With this approach, over 22k books (\~8GB) have been ingested.
+With this approach, over 26k books (\~8GB) have been processed.

 For every text, the number of sentences, words, and syllables are counted up in order to compute the two final scores:
 - [Flesch–Kincaid grade level](https://en.wikipedia.org/wiki/Flesch–Kincaid_readability_tests#Flesch–Kincaid_grade_level)